adiaz-efaa/fx-trading-game/README.md

 Clone the repo: `git clone https://github.com/adiaz-efaa/fx-trading-game.git`

-Once cloned, cd into the directory: `cd fx-trading-game`
+Once cloned, cd into the directory where the project has been cloned in the reviewers' machine, it could be `adiaz-efaa-fx-trading-game`.

 Create a build directory: `mkdir build`